dejotb/dejotb/README.md

 <img src="https://github.com/dejotb/dejotb/blob/main/logo%20github.png" width="400" />

 # 👋 Hello there,

 I’m Bartosz, a self-taught front-end developer.
 I like building responsive, user-friendly websites and web apps, that look visually appealing.

+I build things for the web and I enjoy it!

 ## Skills